klaasnienhuis/devfab/docs/objects/object-visibility.md

 api.hide(3);
 ```

 To find the `instanceID` of an object, we can use the [nodemap](./nodemap).
-The following example shows a function that takes teh nodemap and the name of an object as arguments.
+The following example shows a function that takes the nodemap and the name of an object as arguments.
 Remember the nodemap is not an array, but an object.
 We use `Object.values` to get an array of all the nodes.
 Then we use `Array.find` to find the node with the correct name and type.

 ```js
 const findNode = (nodemap, name) => {